 - or a number indicating the number of months

-the proprietary clock only starts ticking when at least 80% of the
+There is one important qualification to the procedure described above: the proprietary clock only starts ticking when at least 90% of the approved time, by SeqNum, has been made available for download.

 Public Release Date

-For an explanation of the relation between ObsIds and SeqNums, click
+For an explanation of the relation between ObsIds and SeqNums, click here.